What a contested election means for the economy — and your wallet

 “Until we get a handle on the virus, the economy will remain in a world of hurt,” Hunter said.

 Hunter points out that spending on services typically makes up more than 45 percent of economic growth.
 But in the third quarter — when the United States saw a big rebound — spending on services like restaurants, travel and entertainment remained sluggish, at below 43 percent of economic growth.
-That might not sound like a big difference, but it amounts to billions of dollars less flowing through the economy.
+That might not sound like a big difference, but it amounted to over $500 billion less flowing through the economy in the third quarter of 2020 versus the same period last year.

 There’s hope that if the virus gets under control, there will be a flood of spending again, but businesses have to survive until that point.
 Small businesses, in particular, are on edge.
 It’s unclear if that rebound will happen summer 2021 or much later than that.